lsst-ts/LOVE-frontend/love/README.md

 ## Initialize Environment variables

 We use environment variables to configure the application at build (for production) and run time (for local development).
-This variables are defined in the `.env` file.
+These variables are defined in the `.env` file.
 This file is not committed to the repository, but a template is provided in `.env.example`.
 To initialize the environment variables, copy the template file to `.env` and edit the values as needed.
 The available variables are: